The Crown Solicitor is responsible for providing high quality legal services to the Government of South Australia.

 To be the best provider of legal services to government.

 Most CSO lawyers work within the head office at 45 Pirie Street, Adelaide.
 However, some staff work as outposted lawyers in groups of up to 5, in client agencies in and around the city of Adelaide.

 To view current employment opportunities, visit the CSO employment page.

-Heading up each section is an assistant crown solicitor or the deputy crown solicitor and, within each section, executive solicitors manage groups of lawyers.
+Heading up each section is an assistant crown solicitor and, within each section, executive solicitors manage groups of lawyers.

 On 19 October 2015, CSO implemented a new organisational structure.
 The restructure involved the creation of a number of new legal sections and the abolishment of some of the existing ones.